Siphon880gh/devbrain/DevOps/Server - _Scaling - Process Supervision - Supervisor/Supervisor Primer - GET STARTED (Python stack with Sh, Pyenv-virtualenvs, Pipenv, Gunicorn).md

 DO NOT remove the test.py file yet.

-B. Install from Pipfile (You're migrating in):
+- **If B**: Install from Pipfile (You're migrating in):

-Make sure in the same folder where Pipfile is at, then simply run:
+Make sure in the same folder where `Pipfile` is at, then simply run:
 ```
-pyenv install
+pipenv install
 ```

 3. OPTIONAL STEP: Once your app can run when you run the python script, get the versions of the packages saved into Pipfile so future migrations are simple.